The Growth of Dust in Galaxies in the First Billion Years with Applications to Blue Monsters: The Growth of Dust in High Mass Halos in the Early Universe

 Concomitant to Figure~\ref{figure:shapley}, in Figure~\ref{figure:2dhist}, we show 2D histograms of the physical properties ($\rho, Z$ and $T$) of the gas in the vicinity of dust particles, with the third dimension denoting the dust growth rate (with an arbitrary scaling).
+The particles shown here are an aggregate over all snapshots from $z=14\rightarrow7$.
 Figure~\ref{figure:2dhist} shows the local conditions surrounding growing dust, and aids in the interpretation of Figure~\ref{figure:shapley}.

 Figure~\ref{figure:shapley} demonstrates the clearest physical condition that enables the rapid growth of dust in the early Universe is the local gas density.
 Particles in high-density regions (red points) consistently show large, positive SHAP values, signifying a strong positive contribution to the total dust mass, while low-density environments (blue points) strongly inhibit it.
 This is made additionally evident in the left panel of Figure~\ref{figure:2dhist}.
 The positive correlation between density and dust growth is clear (Equation~\ref{equation:growth}).
 The correlation with low density and conditions that are prohibitive for growth are also high temperature regions: in these regions, thermal sputtering rates are high and erode existing dust particles.
+In Figure~\ref{figure:dust_dens_z}, we show a boxen plot of the distribution of gas densities in the vicinity of dust particles in our model galaxies as a function of redshift, demonstrating the rise in gas density as redshift decreases.

 Second, the Shapley analysis reveals that the dust grain size distribution has a strong correlation with dust growth, even if at the outset challenging to interpret.
 To inform this discussion, in the left panel of Figure~\ref{figure:gsd}, we plot the redshift evolution of the dust grain size distribution for our fiducial example galaxy.
 With decreasing redshift, as the star formation rate increases as the central galaxy in the halo grows, the dust turbulent velocity increases, and the shattering rates rise.
+We demonstrate this explicitly in Figure~\ref{figure:vdisp_z}, where we show the distribution of turbulent velocities for dust particles as a function of redshift relative to our shattering thresholds.
 This drives a transformation of power in the dust grain size distribution from large grains to small grains.
 This can be parameterized across all model galaxies into a simple (but crude) statistic by collapsing the dust size spectrum into a single value: the small-to-large ratio, defined as:

 We show this demarcation between small and large in the left panel of Figure~\ref{figure:gsd}, and the redshift evolution of the small to large ratio for all galaxies in the corresponding right panel.
 While there is naturally dispersion in the trend, there is a general sense of galaxies small to large (STL) ratios increasing with decreasing redshift.